Visiting Sausalito: a Perfect Day Trip from San Francisco

-Sausalito is a quaint enchanting town located directly across the Bay.
+Looking to take a day trip to Sausalito?
+You’re in luck because this quaint enchanting town located directly across the Bay is the perfect place for a day trip from San Francisco.
+From the waterfront, you have views of the San Francisco skyline, The Bay Bridge, and even Alcatraz.
 It was first recognized by artists directly after WWII.
-This waterfront town is reminiscent of a Mediterranean village.
+This charming town is very reminiscent of a Mediterranean Village.
 Even the houses are etched into the hills!
-It’s the perfect place for a peaceful escape from San Francisco City.
-From the waterfront, you have views of the San Francisco skyline, The Bay Bridge, and even Alcatraz.
+It’s the perfect place for a peaceful escape from San Francisco City and I’m here to give you all the details before visiting!

 How to Get to Sausalito

-It’s fairly easy to get to Sausalito and you can either take the ferry from the city or drive across the Golden Gate Bridge.
-Either way, you’ll have beautiful views!
+It’s fairly easy to get to Sausalito and you can either take the Golden Gate ferry from the city or drive across the Golden Gate Bridge.
+Either way you choose, you’ll encounter beautiful views!

 This ferry departs from Pier 41 in San Francisco and is roughly 30 minutes of travel time.
 It runs daily from 9:45 am to 6:45 pm but you’ll want to check the schedules before planning your trip to Sausalito!
 Tickets cost $13 each way and you can head here for the schedule!